jama5262/AndroidAnimation/README.md

 ### Targets

-These are views that are to be animated.
-Simply pass a view or multiple views to animate
+To animate, a view or multiple views, you can use the following target functions

 There are of two types
 - **targetViews()** - takes in views e.g buttons